Skip navigation

 Modules

-What you will study YEAR 0 (LEVEL 3) The Foundation Year is an integrated year where you will study core modules with a broad range of students from across the Faculty of Social and Life Sciences, giving you access to different perspectives and networking opportunities.
+What you will study YEAR 1 (LEVEL 3) The Foundation Year is an integrated year where you will study core modules with a broad range of students from across the Faculty of Social and Life Sciences, giving you access to different perspectives and networking opportunities.
 The modules will equip you with key skills needed for Higher Education and beyond.
 They will give you the chance to explore your subject area and available careers, allowing you to adapt your reading and assessments to be relevant to your degree pathway.
-Alongside teaching from the broader faculty staff, you will be able to meet with staff and other students from your main degree pathway and get involved with events and opportunities that they are running.
-Study Skills for Success (core) Resilience in Higher Education and Beyond (Core) A Day in the Life (core) Life and Work in the Welsh Context (core) The suite of optional modules are designed to enhance your skills base in relation to your career development.
-Your personal tutor from your degree will meet with you to help you decide which one of the available optional modules would be most suitable for you.
-The optional modules are: Welsh for First Time Learners Professional Communication in the Workplace Maths and Experimental Design There are a variety of assessments across the foundation year – presentations, portfolios, electronic scrapbooking, and learning logs are just some.
-YEAR 1 (LEVEL 4) MODULES Study Skills and Personal Development (Core) Health of the Nation: State of Play (Core) Health, Wellbeing and the Body (Core) Health Inequalities and Social Justice (Core) Key Concepts in Health, Mental Health and Wellbeing (Core) YEAR 2 (LEVEL 5) MODULES Mental Health Law and Policy (Core) Mental Health and the Body (Core) Personal and Professional Development (Core) Health Behaviour across the Life Course (Core) Preparing for Real World Research in Health (Core) Strategies for Health Improvement and Promotion (Core) YEAR 3 (LEVEL 6) MODULES Mental Health - Cultural and Societal Perspectives (Core): In this module, students will develop a critical appreciation of how mental health and mental illness are conceptualised within cultural and societal frameworks Approaches and Theories for Contemporary Mental Health Practice (Core): In this module, students will develop knowledge of approaches and theories that underpin contemporary mental health practice and how they are applied in real world settings to promote positive mental wellbeing.
-Skills and Settings for Contemporary Mental Health Practice (Core): This module will enable students to develop a critical understanding of contemporary therapeutic approaches in mental health practice.
-It will provide knowledge and understanding of contemporary practices, including key skills for working with individuals and groups, and new models of mental health care provision.
-Developing Practice and Preparing for Employment (Core): Through taught sessions and a Work-Based Learning, this module will enable students to develop a critical and applied understanding of key skills and attributes for professional practice, as well as reflect on and enhance academic skills including autonomous and independent learning.
-Doing Real World Research in Health (Core): This module will give students the opportunity to undertake a research project in an area of personal interest related to public health, mental health or wellbeing.
-The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
+Alongside teaching from the broader faculty staff, you will be able to meet with staff and other students from your main degree pathway and get involved with events and opportunities that they are running. • Study Skills for Success (Core) • Resilience in Higher Education and Beyond (Core) • A Day in the Life (Core) • Life and Work in the Welsh Context (Core) • Welsh for First Time Learners (Optional) • Numeracy (Optional) • Professional Communication in the Workplace (Optional) • Maths and Experimental Design (Optional) YEAR 2 (LEVEL 4) During your second year, you will establish an understanding of key concepts within the field of health, mental health and wellbeing.
+You will also start your personal and professional development journey, and be supported to develop the key study skills to make your degree a success.
+MODULES • Study Skills and Personal Development (Core) • Health of the Nation: State of Play (Core) • Health, Wellbeing and the Body (Core) • Health Inequalities and Social Justice (Core) • Key Concepts in Health, Mental Health and Wellbeing (Core) YEAR 3 (LEVEL 5) During your third year, you will deepen your learning of core concepts within the field of mental health and wellbeing, including a focus on health behaviours and prevention.
+You will enhance your research skills, developing your own research proposal.
+Completing 100 hours of work-based learning in a setting of your choice will continue your professional development.
+MODULES • Mental Health Law and Policy (Core) • Mental Health and the Body (Core) • Personal and Professional Development (Core) • Health Behaviour across the Life Course (Core) • Preparing for Real World Research in Health (Core) • Strategies for Health Improvement and Promotion (Core) YEAR 4 (LEVEL 6) In your final year, you will learn about contemporary approaches, theories, and practices in promoting mental health and wellbeing.
+You will continue your professional development, completing 80 hours of work-based learning, developing a full CV, and enhancing your employability skills in readiness for graduate life.
+You will also complete your own research project, becoming an expert in an area of interest to you.
+MODULES • Mental Health - Cultural and Societal Perspectives (Core) • Approaches and Theories for Contemporary Mental Health Practice (Core) • Skills and Settings for Contemporary Mental Health Practice (Core) • Developing Practice and Preparing for Employment (Core) • Doing Real World Research in Health (Core) The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.

 Assessment method